The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: A Well-Observed Disk Outburst in 2023

-In this equation, $m(t)$ is the time-dependent magnitude, $m_0$ is the quiescent magnitude, $\Delta_{\rm mag}$ is the amplitude of the decay, $\frac{\xi_{\rm band}}{\tau}$ dictates the timescale of the decay of the light curve, and $t_0$ is a zero-point in time.
-The VDD model has been used for the decay of the disk, but a similar model for growth has not yet been established for short outbursts like the one we observed for $\lambda$ Pav, though \citet{2018MNRAS.476.3555R} have developed models for longer-duration outbursts.
-This exponential decay has been used previously to describe the decay of the disk signatures in spectral lines \citep[e.g.][]{2021MNRAS.508.2002R}, so we use a form that handles our EW values, namely
+In this equation, $m(t)$ is the time-dependent magnitude, $m_0$ is the quiescent magnitude, $\Delta_{\rm mag}$ is the amplitude of the decay, $\frac{\xi_{\rm band}}{\tau}$ dictates the timescale of the decay of the light curve, and $t_0$ is a zero-point in time. {These parameters are given in equation 5 in \citet{2016ASPC..506..157R}, but characterized with filters for Johnson $BVRI$ photometry rather than the generalized bandpass we used here. } The VDD model has been used for the decay of the disk, but a similar model for growth has not yet been established for short outbursts like the one we observed for $\lambda$ Pav, though \citet{2018MNRAS.476.3555R} have developed models for longer-duration outbursts.
+This exponential decay has been used previously to describe the decay of the disk signatures in spectral lines \citep[e.g.,][]{2021MNRAS.508.2002R}, so we use a form that handles our EW values, namely

 Here $EW_{0}$ is the quiescent EW, $EW(\rm peak)$ is the maximum EW reached at the time of peak emission, $t_{\rm peak}$, and $\Delta t$ is the time for the curve to fully decay.